griptape-ai/griptape-docs/docs/griptape-framework/index.md

 3. **Keep data off prompt by default**: When working with data through loaders and tools, Griptape aims to keep it off prompt by default, making it easy to work with big data securely and with low latency.
 4. **Minimal prompt engineering**: It’s much easier to reason about code written in Python, not natural languages.
 Griptape aims to default to Python in most cases unless absolutely necessary.

-## Quick Starts
+## Quick Start

+### OpenAI API Key
-First, configure an OpenAI client by [getting an API key](https://beta.openai.com/account/api-keys) and adding it to your environment as `OPENAI_API_KEY`.
-If no specific [PromptDriver](structures/prompt-drivers.md) is defined, Griptape uses [OpenAI Completions API](https://platform.openai.com/docs/guides/completion) to execute LLM prompts.
+First, configure an OpenAI client by [getting an API key](https://platform.openai.com/account/api-keys) and adding it to your environment as `OPENAI_API_KEY`.
+By default, Griptape uses [OpenAI Completions API](https://platform.openai.com/docs/guides/completion) to execute LLM prompts, but other LLMs can be configured with the use of [Prompt Drivers](./structures/prompt-drivers.md).

 ### Using pip